 Here are highlights of our battles on behalf of taxpayers since our founding:

-At the request of Rep. Kevin McCarthy (D-37, Orland Park), NTUI provided the crucial support needed to help sponsor and push through a $500 tuition tax credit in 1999.
+At the request of Rep. Kevin McCarthy (D-37, Orland Park), TUA provided the crucial support needed to help sponsor and push through a $500 tuition tax credit in 1999.
 The tax credit enables more Illinois families to send their children to private primary and secondary schools by allowing them to keep more of their own money.

-In 2001, NTUI spearheaded the taxpayer campaign against two bills in the General Assembly that would have increased property taxes statewide by $2 billion.
+In 2001, TUA spearheaded the taxpayer campaign against two bills in the General Assembly that would have increased property taxes statewide by $2 billion.
 We also stopped a 25-percent state income tax hike and a bill to create a new local income tax for government schools.

-In 2010 and 2011 we fought against Gov. Quinn’s plan to raise the state personal income tax a back-breaking 67 percent, and the state corporate income tax from 7.3 to 9.5 percent.
+In 2010 and 2011, TUA fought against Gov. Quinn’s plan to raise the state personal income tax a back-breaking 67 percent, and the state corporate income tax from 7.3 to 9.5 percent.
 To get his bill passed by the minimum number of votes needed, Quinn had to bribe State Rep. Careen Gordon (D), who had lost her bid for re-election.
 She approached Quinn about an $86,000-a-year job on the Illinois Prisoner Review Board.
 Quinn, who was struggling to put together enough votes to pass his state income tax increase, reportedly solicited her support for the increase while she was still in office.
 Gordon, who previously indicated she was against the tax increase, supplied Quinn with the Yes vote needed to reach the 60 votes required to pass the tax hike.
 Three days later, Quinn appointed her to the Prisoner Review Board!

 Illinois Taxpayer Education Foundation

-The Illinois Taxpayer Education Foundation (ITEF) is a non-profit, charitable 501(c)(3) organization conducting research on facts, methods, and principles of taxation, government spending and public attitudes on these subjects.
-ITEF comments can be found in the “Foundation” category in the left-hand navigation.
+Illinois Taxpayer Education Foundation (ITEF) is a non-profit, charitable 501(c)(3) organization conducting research on facts, methods, and principles of taxation, government spending, and public attitudes on these subjects.
+ITEF was founded alongside Taxpayers United of America to conduct research

 Tribute to Alexander “Al” Magnus, Jr. 1926-2002